Sometimes A Few Minutes is All You Have (For Now)

 For students who have writing blocks I recommend to begin the process with 15 minute writing bursts.
 Fifteen minutes is short enough to seem doable, but long enough to put at least a few paragraphs on the page.

-One of the game-changers in the last few months and weeks before a deadline is to get clear on
+A game-changer in the last few months before a deadline is to get clear on

 what you have already accomplished versus what still needs to get done.